Voynich manuscript: History

-No records of the book for the next 200 years have been found, but in all likelihood, it was stored with the rest of Kircher's correspondence in the library of the Collegio Romano (now the Pontifical Gregorian University).
-It probably remained there until the troops of Victor Emmanuel II of Italy captured the city in 1870 and annexed the Papal States.
+No records of the book for the next 200 years have been found, but in all likelihood it was stored with the rest of Kircher's correspondence in the library of the Collegio Romano (now the Pontifical Gregorian University).
+It probably remained there until the troops of Victor Emmanuel II of Italy captured Rome in 1870 and annexed the Papal States.
 The new Italian government decided to confiscate many properties of the Church, including the library of the Collegio.
 Many books of the university's library were hastily transferred to the personal libraries of its faculty just before this happened, according to investigations by Xavier Ceccaldi and others, and those books were exempt from confiscation.
-Kircher's correspondence was among those books, and so, apparently, was the Voynich manuscript, as it still bears the ex libris of Petrus Beckx, head of the Jesuit order and the university's rector at the time.
+Kircher's correspondence was among those books, and so, apparently, was the Voynich manuscript, as it still bears the ex libris of Petrus Beckx, head of the Jesuit order (Society of Jesus) and the university's rector at the time.

-Beckx's private library was moved to the Villa Mondragone, Frascati, a large country palace near Rome that had been bought by the Society of Jesus in 1866 and housed the headquarters of the Jesuits' Ghislieri College.
+Beckx's private library was moved to the Villa Mondragone, Frascati, a large country palace near Rome that had been bought by the Society of Jesus in 1866 and housed the headquarters of their Ghislieri College.
 In 1903, the Society of Jesus (Collegio Romano) was short of money and decided to sell some of its holdings discreetly to the Vatican Library.
 The sale took place in 1912, but not all of the manuscripts listed for sale ended up going to the Vatican.
 Wilfrid Voynich acquired 30 of these manuscripts, among them the one which now bears his name.
 He spent the next seven years attempting to interest scholars in deciphering the script, while he worked to determine the origins of the manuscript.

 In 1930, the manuscript was inherited after Wilfrid's death by his widow Ethel Voynich, author of the novel The Gadfly and daughter of mathematician George Boole.
 She died in 1960 and left the manuscript to her close friend Anne Nill.
 In 1961, Nill sold the book to antique book dealer Hans P. Kraus.
 Kraus was unable to find a buyer and donated the manuscript to Yale University in 1969, where it was catalogued as "MS 408", sometimes also referred to as "Beinecke MS 408".